tweag/opam-nix/README.md

 would, but instead of producing a scope it produces a JSON file containing all the package definitions for the packages required by the query.

+`materializeOpamProject` is a wrapper around `materialize`.
+It is similar to `buildOpamProject` (which is a wrapper around `queryToScope`), but again instead of producing a scope it produces a JSON file with all the package definitions.
+It also handles `pin-depends` unless it is passed `pinDepends = false`, just like `buildOpamProject`.

 `materializedDefsToScope` takes a JSON file with package defintions as produced by `materialize` and turns it into a scope.
 It is quick, does